 1 John 2:3-11

-Today’s Gospel of the Presentation of Jesus in the Temple in Jerusalem by his parents is no ordinary event.
-The fulfilment of the customary purification of the mother and the presentation and circumcision of their male children was of paramount importance for all Jewish parents.
-This rite of circumcision dates back to the covenant made between God and Abraham (Gen 17:10).
-But as we all know, this was no ordinary family.
+Today’s Gospel is the Presentation of Jesus in the Temple in Jerusalem by his parents.
+This was to fulfil the customary purification of the mother and the presentation and circumcision of the first male child and was paramount for all Jewish parents.
+But as we all know this was no ordinary family.
 This was the Holy Family.
-Jesus – the Son of God, the Word made Flesh, the long-awaited Messiah, the Christ, Emmanuel, true God and true man – was a tiny baby in the arms of Mary and Joseph.
-Imagine the bewilderment of those around them when Simeon held Jesus in his arms and proclaimed out loud the Nunc Dimitris, which flowed from his heart.
-This prayer is prayed every day, particularly at the end of Compline.
+Jesus – the Son of God – was a tiny baby in the arms of Mary and Joseph.
+Imagine the bewilderment of those around them when Simeon, an old priest, held Jesus in his arms and proclaimed aloud his deepest thanks to God for allowing him to see the long awaited Saviour.
+This overflowing joy came from his heart as he was filled with the Holy Spirit.

-Heavenly Father, we ask that today we will be prompted by the Holy Spirit so that we too can lift up Jesus in our arms to cherish, praise and worship Him and recognise Him in those we meet.
-Let us present ourselves daily to You, Father, Son and Holy Spirit, just as Mary and Joseph brought Jesus to be presented in the Temple.
+Heavenly Father we ask that today we will be prompted by the Holy Spirit to lift up Jesus in our arms to cherish, praise and worship Him.
+May we recognise Him in those that we meet.
+Let us present ourselves every day to You, Father, Son and Holy Spirit, just as Mary and Joseph brought Jesus to be presented in the Temple.

 Victoria Raw is parishioner of Te Whetu O Te Moana, Star of the Sea Marlborough, NZ and is active in lay ministry.